Building an Emergency Contact List for Your Insurance Provider

 Information expires.
 An expert-level list includes a "Last Verified" date for every entry.
 We recommend a quarterly audit—specifically at the start of "Seasonality Shifts" (e.g., before hurricane season in June or winter storm season in November).
 This involves calling the numbers to ensure the emergency desk is still active and the contact person is still employed at the firm.

-Operational Success: Crisis Management Case Studies
+Crisis Case Studies

 Case Study 1: The Retail Chain Recovery